atyryshkina/algorithm-performance-analysis/README.md

 The largest drawback of the quantile regression forest is that the time ranges that it guesses can be quite large.
 These large time ranges are not useful for giving a user an idea of how long an analysis will take, but they may be useful for creating walltimes.

-For the tests, we were using a log transformation to normalize the runtimes.
+For these tests, we were using a log transformation to normalize the runtimes.
 Doing so had given us better results for the regressions performed in the previous section.
 But using a log transformation here, also meant that the standard deviations calculated by the modified regressor were also on a log scale.
-So, the confidence interval balloons as you use increase the numnber of standard deviations used.
+So, the confidence interval balloons as you use increase the numnber of standard deviations used for the interval.

-By not log transforming the the runtimes we improve the interval sizes and the performance of the modified random forest regressor.
+Without log transformation the interval sizes improve and so does the performance.
 These results can be view at [benchmarks/modified_forest_metrics_no_log.csv](benchmarks/modified_forest_metrics_no_log.csv)

 ##### Mean accuracy of 3-fold cross-validated tests (runtimes not log-transformed)